Steel Train: 2001–2004: Formation and career beginnings

 Steel Train met in the mid-1990s at The Solomon Schechter Day School of Bergen County, New Jersey.
 At the time, Jack Antonoff (vocals, guitar) and Daniel Silbert (vocals, guitar, sampler) were part of the hardcore band Outline and Evan Winiker (vocals, bass) and Matt Goldman (vocals, guitar) were in the punk band Random Task.
-After the dissolution of these bands, Steel Train formed in 2001, and performed their first public concert at showcase setup by their promoter/producer, Excess dB Entertainment, at the venue Club Krome on September 15, 2001 with their soon to be label mates, Allister and The Early November.
+After the dissolution of these bands, Steel Train formed in 2001, and performed their first public concert at showcase setup by their promoter/producer, (and former Random Task Manager) Heath Miller of Excess dB Entertainment, at the venue Club Krome on September 15, 2001 with their soon to be label mates, Allister and The Early November.

 The band soon signed to Drive Thru Records/MCA and flew to Los Angeles to record with Jon Naclerio at Hans Zimmer's Media Ventures Studios.
 The outcome of this session was the band's first EP, 2003's For You My Dear.
 In January and February 2003, the group supported Finch on their headlining US tour, followed by a support slot for Rx Bandits in July.
+On November 11, 2003, the band released 1969, a cover EP of five songs originally released in 1969 and one song originally released in 1977.
 In January 2004, the band played a handful of shows on the east coast and Midwest.